 What are medical devices?

-Items as varied as plasters, hospital beds, cardiac pacemakers, disinfectants and x-ray equipment, have one thing in common: They are all medical devices.
+Items as varied as plasters, hospital beds, cardiac pacemakers, disinfectants and x-ray equipment, have one thing in common: they are all medical devices.
 In other words, they are products “which are intended to have, or are presented as having, a medical use and whose principal effect is not obtained with a medicinal product” (Therapeutic Products Act, TPA, Art.
 4 let. b).

 As a result of the new EU rulings, products that are used without a medical purpose will be considered to be medical devices if they are used as such or are associated with similar risks, for example coloured contact lenses that do not correct vision.

-New EU Regulation on Medical Devices
+EU Regulation on Medical Devices

-In 2017 the EU finally approved two new regulations, one on medical devices (MDR) and one on in vitro diagnostic devices (IVDR).
+In 2017 the EU finally approved two regulations, one on medical devices (MDR) and one on in vitro diagnostic devices (IVDR).
 These have been coming into force in stages since 26 November 2017.

 You can find more information about these regulations and the changes to Swiss law on the website on the Therapeutic Products Act (TPA).
 This is the law mainly affected by these changes.